-- Strategic Management Plan The Strategic Management Plan provides a focus for Council's service delivery over a three-year period - Planning and Design Code The planning and design code has two purposes.
+- Strategic Management Plan The Strategic Management Plan provides a focus for Council's service delivery over a three-year period - Development Plan The development Plan has two purposes.
 Firstly, it sets our objectives to guide the type and location of future developments across the Council areas.
 Secondly, it provides the detail for the assessment of individual development proposals through the establishment of a network of zones together with detailed criteria against which development application are assessed. - Long Term Financial Plan This plan outlines all aspects of the key financial strategy objectives and commitments.
 Since financial resources are limited, the long term financial plan will both inform and interpret the Strategic Management Plan - Annual Budget The Budget details resources needed to deliver services on an annual basis.
 In addition, it outlines the service delivery programs and projects of the Council and details performance measures (both financial and non-financial) in which the efficiency and effectiveness of the service delivery can be gauged.